State of IP Spoofing

 |Spoofing over last 6 months

-This graph plots the spoofability of prefixes, address space, and ASes
+This graph plots the spoofability of /24 prefixes and ASes

 for the last 6 months, at a granularity of 1 day.
 In order to

 compensate for the generally low rate of

 testing (and to prevent visual clutter), all tests since 1 week

 before the specified date are included in the spoofability calculation,

 and all the "inconsistent" prefixes or ASes are considered